-Next, surface casing is inserted into the hole to isolate the fresh water zone.
-And, also serves as a foundation for the blowout preventer – a safety device that connects the rig to the wellbore.
+A surface casing is then inserted into the hole to isolate the fresh water zone.
+This also serves as a foundation for the blowout preventer, a safety device that connects the rig to the wellbore.
 Then, cement is pumped through the casing and out through the opening of the shoe at the bottom of the casing.

 The cement is then forced up between the casing and the hole sealing off the wellbore from the fresh water.
 The cementing process prevents any contamination of the fresh water aquifers.

-The pipe and bit are lowered back down the hole to drill through the plug and the cement and continue the vertical section of the well to approximately 500 feet above the plant horizontal leg.
-This depth is called the kick off point – where the curve will begin so that the horizontal section can be drilled.
+The pipe and bit are lowered back down the hole to drill through the plug and the cement and continue the vertical section of the well to approximately 500 feet above the horizontal leg of the well.
+This depth is called the kick-off point, the point at which the curve will begin so that the horizontal section can be drilled.

-Again, the pipe and bit are pulled out of the hole.
-A down hole drilling motor is inserted in the hole to begin horizontal drilling.
+The pipe and bit are then pulled out of the hole.
+A downhole drilling motor is inserted in the hole to begin the horizontal drilling.
 Horizontal drilling is the most efficient type of drilling technique.
-Horizontal drilling begins as a typical vertical well, but when the desired distance is reached, it makes a 90 degree turn so that the well can run along the length of the seam.
+Horizontal drilling begins as a typical vertical well, but when the desired distance is reached, it makes a 90-degree turn so that the well can run along the length of the seam.

 When target distance is reached, the drill and pipe are removed once again.
 Production casing is inserted into the full length of the wellbore.
-Cement is pumped down the casing and out through the hole, forcing the cement up between the casing and the wall of the hole, filling the open space.
-Casing the well is a very important process because it permantaly secures the wellbore and it prevents hydrocarbons from seeping out as they are brought to the surface.
-At this point, the drilling rig is no longer needed and a temporary well head is installed.
+Cement is pumped down the casing and out through the hole, forcing the cement up between the casing and the wall of the hole to fill the open space.
+Casing the well is a very important process because it permanently secures the wellbore and it prevents hydrocarbons from seeping out as they are brought to the surface.
+At this point, the drilling rig is no longer needed and a temporary wellhead is installed.